justin-napolitano/data-blog/content/blog/feasibility_study_shipping_carbon/index.md

-    (272882.531156206, 273738.05664255185)
+    (57355047.61667279, 57525821.6547037)

-It is safe to assume that 90 percent of the time we would see an annual cost of 272.88 to 273.68 billion dollars USD with the assumptions of the model taken into account.
+It is safe to assume that 90 percent of the time we would see an annual cost of 57.36 to 57.52 million dollars USD with the assumptions of the model taken into account.

-### Monte Carlo Histogram
+### Histogram of Annual Price Distribution

 ```python